ramchaik/nous/ReadMe.md

 1. Add support for uploading links directly from the UI for ingestion into the vector store
 2. Implement source attribution in the chat UI for web sources to improve transparency
+3. Expand support to include more document formats such as Excel, Markdown, and LaTeX.
+4. Integrate additional LLMs for improved response diversity and quality.
+5. Introduce customizable workflows for specific use cases, such as study aids or meeting summaries.

 ## 💡 Why Nous?